 The sun continuously emits invisible UV radiation.
 As you already know, UVA and UVB rays can harm your skin, so it’s crucial to use an effective sunscreen when enjoying time outdoors.
 The sun also produces UVC rays, the most damaging form of solar radiation capable of killing microorganisms and irritating other living tissue, like the skin and eyes.

 Luckily, the atmosphere filters out these rays altogether, so they don’t get through to the earth’s surface.

 With the knowledge that UVC rays are dangerous, why should you feel comfortable installing a UVC light in your HVAC system?
 It’s simple—the light is limited to the ductwork where you never come in contact with it, so it presents no risk to you and your family.
 When the time comes to clean the lamp or change the bulb, your HVAC technician will turn off the system for a short time to prevent exposure to the damaging light.

 UV lights are used continuously and usually last nine to 14 months.
 Routine HVAC maintenance (once in the spring for your air conditioner and again in the fall for your furnace) is the best possible time to have these bulbs checked and swapped out as required.

-Service Experts Heating, Air Conditioning & Plumbing features a number of air quality solutions, including UV lights for HVAC systems.
+Winnipeg Supply Service Experts features a number of air quality solutions, including UV lights for HVAC systems.
 We would be glad to evaluate your home and your family’s needs to recommend the products that will work best for you.
 Rest assured that all work we produce is backed by a one-year 100% satisfaction guarantee.
-Reach out to your local Service Experts Heating, Air Conditioning & Plumbing office to schedule UV light installation or request a free home health consultation today.
+Reach out to your local Winnipeg Supply Service Experts office to schedule UV light installation or request a free home health consultation today.